 This is what the remain campaign said before June 23: if we left, it had to be a clean exit.

 As an article in the (staunchly pro-EU) Financial Times conceded during the referendum campaign:

 “The intellectually coherent alternative to staying inside the EU is full exit, that is, a move to relations governed by the rules of the World Trade Organisation.
 All other alternatives would force the UK to accept many of the most onerous rules of the EU, while giving it a far smaller voice in reaching them”.

 Leaving the Single Market is the only way for Britain to regain control of its borders to the EU 27 with a view to reducing the scale of immigration into Britain.
 It’s also the only way for Britain to sign global trade agreements with countries across the world, from the Old Commonwealth countries of America, Canada, Australia and New Zealand to growing economies like India, China and Brazil.

 The only way to respect the vote

-In short, it’s the only way to respect Britain’s vote to leave the European Union and achieve the aims of the Brexit campaign, as a supported by a majority of the British public.
+In short, leaving the Single Market is the only way to respect Britain’s vote to leave and achieve the aims of the Brexit campaign.